-Both DPX2 and DX sensor packages can be daisy chained.
+DPX2, DPX3 and DX sensor packages can be daisy chained.
 The PXE can indicate each sensor or actuator's position by showing the sensor port where the environmental sensor package is connected as well as its sequence in a sensor daisy chain.

 - To identify an environmental sensor or actuator through its position: - 1.
-Click Peripheral Devices in the PX Explorer pane, and the Peripheral Devices page opens in the right pane. - Locate the Position column, which shows one or two pieces of position information - the sensor port number and, if the sensor package is DPX2 or DX, the sensor or actuator's location in a chain.
+Click Peripheral Devices in the left pane. - Locate the Position column, which shows one, two or four pieces of position information. - The sensor port number, such as Port 1, Port 2, Port 3 and so - The sensor or actuator's location in the sensor chain, such as Chain Position 1, Chain Position 2, and so on.